*This post may contain affiliate links. Read more »

 Squeeze and massage the cucumbers by hand so that the ingredients become thoroughly mixed and the flavors begin to penetrate the cucumbers.

 Serve the salad immediately or chill for an hour and serve the dish cold.
 Revenge is a dish best-served cold.
-Cucumber revenge is even better…
+Cucumber revenge is even better with a bowl of vegan Korean tofu soup!

-Use these marinated cucumbers to freshen up a noodle dish such as pad woon sen, bami goreng, mee rebus, mie goreng, or ketoprak.
+Use these Korean marinated cucumbers to freshen up a noodle dish such as pad woon sen, bami goreng, mee rebus, mie goreng, or ketoprak.

 🤷♀️Recipe FAQs